 Introduction

-In the recent years wearable technologies are arousing a significant growth of interest, that is expected to further continue thanks to the rapid improvements of technology.
-The involvement of big companies, such as Apple or Google, has fostered the focus of research activities in this field with the aim to develop and diffuse wearable products ready for several applications.
-IDTechEx (www.idtechex.com) depicted the wearable technology sector as a market with great opportunities of expansion and expected to reach 51.6 billion USD by 2022 with a compound annual growth rate of 15.5%.
-Billions of wearable electronic products are already sold each year today, covering different sectors of the market, including military and defense, space exploration, health and wellness, fashion and entertainment.
+In recent years, wearable technologies have aroused a great deal of interest, which is expected to further continue thanks to the rapid improvements in technology.
+The involvement of big companies, such as Apple and Google, has fostered the focus of research activities in this field with the aim of developing and distributing wearable products ready for various applications.
+IDTechEx (www.idtechex.com) described the wearable technology sector as a market with great opportunities in terms of expansion, one that is expected to reach 51.6 billion USD by 2022 with a compound annual growth rate of 15.5%.
+In fact, billions of wearable electronic products are already being sold each year, covering various different sectors of the market, including military and defence, space exploration, health and wellness, fashion and entertainment.

-Healthcare remains one of the most interesting market, the advantages provided by wearable technologies can potentially establish significant cost reductions for healthcare systems.
-The use of these technologies is increasing in clinical environment: holter systems are used for electrocardiographic (ECG) or blood pressure long-term monitoring [1]-[2]; wearable integrated systems are currently used in polysomnographic monitoring [3]; inertial measurement unit (IMU)-based systems are attached on patient’s skin to recognize and evaluate activity [4] or to assess postural and gait analysis [5]-[6]; and more other are used and introduced.
-Wearable devices for health monitoring can be easily used by patient also in domestic environment and, when they are integrated in a complete communication chain, they allow smart remote monitoring with great benefits for caregivers and patient himself.
+Healthcare remains one of the most interesting markets, and the advantages provided by wearable technologies can potentially establish significant cost reductions for healthcare systems.
+The use of these technologies is increasing in clinical environments, with Holter systems used for electrocardiographic (ECG) or long-term blood pressure monitoring [1]-[2], wearable integrated systems used in polysomnographic monitoring [3], inertial measurement unit (IMU)-based systems used (attached on the patient’s skin) to recognise and evaluate activity [4] or to assess postural and gait analysis [5]-[6], and a variety of other technologies being introduced.
+Furthermore, wearable devices for health monitoring can be easily used by the patient in the domestic environment and, when integrated within a complete communication chain, they allow for smart remote monitoring with great benefits for both caregivers and patients.

-Starting from 1990s the process of miniaturization of electronic components allowed to start thinking about the realization of portable device [7].
-Today the electronic devices scale has shifted from a micro to a nano dimension allowing the realization of minimally invasive monitoring devices that can be used by the patient in daily activities.
-The focus has therefore moved to the concept of electronic textiles (e-textiles) or smart textiles.
-The term e-textile refers to a textile substrate that incorporates electronic elements giving it capabilities for sensing (biometric or external), communication (usually wireless), power transmission, and interconnection technology, maintaining the ‘wearable’ capabilities like any other garment.
+Starting from the 1990s, the process of the miniaturisation of electronic components has allowed for considering the realisation of portable devices [7].
+Today, the size of electronic devices has shifted from the micro- to the nano-scale dimension, which has allowed for the realisation of minimally invasive monitoring devices that can be used by the patient in their daily activities.
+The focus has therefore shifted toward the concept of electronic textiles (e-textiles) or smart textiles.
+The term e-textile refers to a textile substrate that incorporates electronic elements that provide it with certain capabilities for sensing (biometric or external), communication (usually wireless), power transmission, and interconnection technologies while maintaining the ‘wearable’ capabilities much like any other garment.

-Advances in e-textile technologies have led to the development of wearable and comfortable garments directly integrated in IoT network.
-Many applications have been developed exploiting this background in the field of remote monitoring, with the purpose to ensure and increase patient comfort, quality of life and safety.
-Nevertheless, almost the totality of these projects lives in the research field and is not intended to flow in the commercial market.
-The main barriers are represented by regulatory issues regarding patient safety, privacy, data management [8]-[9] and by the need of a certain degree of reliability for device performances.
+The advances in e-textile technologies have led to the development of comfortable wearable garments directly integrated in internet of things (IoT) networks.
+Many applications have been developed exploiting this background in the field of remote monitoring, with the aim of ensuring and increasing the patient’s comfort, quality of life and safety.
+Nevertheless, almost all the attendant projects remain within the research field and are not intended for entry into the commercial market.
+Here, the main barriers include the regulatory issues related to patient safety, privacy, and data management [8], [9], as well as the need for a certain degree of reliability in terms of device performance.